tatmanblue/Cogitatio/README.md

 ## Environment variables

 Configuration is pretty simple.
 Two environment variables are needed for db connection and authentication for editing.
+You will need the following environment variables:

+- CogitatioAdminPassword :  This is the password to the admin portal
+- CogitatioSiteDB : connection string to the MS SQL database.

 ## Additional work